varletjs/varlet/packages/varlet-ui/src/menu/docs/en-US.md

 ### Intro

-Enable elements to display a menu when clicked, freely control the display position of the menu by controlling the alignment and offset of the menu
+Enable elements to display a menu when clicked, freely control the display position of the menu by controlling the alignment and offset of the menu.

 ### Install